 A student Workplace Facility Assessor was employed to conduct an audit on the accessibility of Windsor Police Service HQ.
 The assessment report is complete and includes recommendations re: the accessibility of the facility.

-The subcommittee identified five areas where there may be accessibility issues with Patrol services.
-After researching the issues, the subcommittee will make recommendations re: transportations of persons who require the use of a wheelchair or other aids, and the detention of persons who require the use of a service animal or support person.
+The subcommittee has submitted recommendations for approval related to the transportation of persons who require the use of a wheelchair or other aids, and the detention of persons who require the use of a service animal or support person.